RadikaBadra/note_app_api/README.md

 	npm install

-> **note this project is currently using mysql, so have to at least have xampp and make a database first ( database name can be whatever but the default name is note_app )**
+> **note this project is currently using mysql, so you have to at least have xampp and make a database first ( database name can be whatever but the default name is note_app )**

 generate prisma